 Having said that, it is absolutely fine to use a large spoon instead:)

-You can use either fresh or frozen fish in this recipe – if, like me, you prefer to use frozen fish it’s best to defrost it in the fridge overnight.
-It is important to remove all excess water after cooking and combine the fish with the spinach while still hot.
-All other steps are pretty straightforward and you’ll be fine if you follow my Instructions.
+You can use either fresh or frozen fish in this recipe.
+Either cod or haddock are good options.
+If, like me, you prefer to use frozen fish it’s best to defrost it in the fridge overnight.
+It is important to remove all excess water after cooking the fish.
+Also combine the fish with the spinach while still hot.

-- 460 g fish fillet cod/haddock, skinned, bones removed
+- 460 g fish fillet cod/haddock, fresh or frozen, skinless, bones removed

 - 5 small sweet potatoes